 The body of literature addressing sustainable practices in tourism has expanded exponentially.
 In fact, there is so much information on the concept of sustainable tourism nowadays that you take take an entire travel and tourism degree focussed on the sustainability management issues!

-If we look back at early definitions of sustainable development, The Brundtland Report defined sustainable development as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+One of the earliest and most regarded definitions of sustainable tourism was published in The Brundtland Report, where it was defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.

 According to the The United Nations World Tourism Organisation, sustainable tourism should: